DogaIster/Rview/README.md

 #This is the function to load the data.
 You don't need to use it, example data will be automatically loaded.

 draw()
-#You will be asked specify the type of the visual representation you want to see.
+#You will be asked to specify the type of the visual representation you want to use.
 #"p" will draw you a plot with labels, "l" will draw you a plot "just" with the labels, "i" will draw you an interactive network
-#and "s" will draw you a sankey network.
+#and "s" will draw you a sankey network.If you write "shiny" it will direct you to use the Shiny library but this will be limited
+#to interactive network and sankey network.
 #If you put an invalid input it will warn you to put a valid one.

 shinyApp(ui = ui, server = server)